htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     will restart if the system clock jumps by more than 20 minutes.

 ``NOT_RESPONDING_TIMEOUT`` :index:`NOT_RESPONDING_TIMEOUT`
-    When an HTCondor daemon’s parent process is another HTCondor daemon, the child daemon will periodically send a short message to its parent stating that it is alive and well.
+    When an HTCondor daemon's parent process is another HTCondor daemon, the child daemon will periodically send a short message to its parent stating that it is alive and well.
 If the parent does not hear from the child for a while, the parent assumes that the child